emmahewson/mp2_travel_quiz/README.md

 * A button to allow the user to go back to the start of the quiz
 * Has a hover effect with a short, smooth colour transition on non touchscreen devices
+* I chose to make this button grey, rather than orange like the other navigation buttons because I didn't want it to draw the user's attention away from the game too much, it doesn't form part of the game and I didn't want the user to mistakenly click on it thinking it was a 'submit answer' button or similar.

 - - -
 ### Tie Breaker